 Chapters to you - allows you to request scans of book chapters or journal articles from print materials that are not available while access to the Library shelves is restricted.

-Pre bookable study spaces for critical need - Floor 1 and 2 Monday - Friday 10am - 4pm - Spaces are for individual study only
+Pre bookable study spaces are available 7 days a week - Spaces are for individual study only

 Virtual study sessions - Mondays 10am - 11am, Wednesdays 2pm - 3pm and Fridays 10am - 11am